jatentaki/torch-localize/README.md

 # torch-localize
 Decorators for better tracebacks in complex PyTorch models.

-## Problem description
+# Problem description
-If we make an eror writing simple models, in which we manually call each module, for [instance](example1.py)
+If we make an error writing simple models, in which we manually call each module, for [instance](example1.py)

 ```python